WyattCore/Text_Whisperer/README.md

 # Text_Whisperer

 Text_Whisperer is a side project I wanted to create to dive into the world of Chrome Extensions.
 I decided to learn TypeScript to implement this project, which I really enjoyed doing.
+I also gained some more experience in prompt engineering, making the AI fit the role needed for this messenger in this project.
 The project is pretty short and simple: You select text on your web page and Text_Whisperer opens a chat box that tells you more about it, along with extended chat functionality.

 ### The backend is in a separate repository